Quick Review of the Persian Cat Breed

 * Persians often have a longer lower jaw (mandible) than they do an upper jaw (maxilla)

-acceptable in the standard for the Persian breed
+This condition is called prognathism, considered acceptable in the standard for the Persian breed

 * Males have an increased risk of cryptorchidism, meaning that only one testicle descends normally